ir-zidni/Projct-Sentiment_Analysis_One_Piece_IMDB_Review_Using_Roberta/README.md

 In this notebook, I will do sentiment analysis on One Piece Live Action IMDB Reviews.

 Package Used :
-pandas
-NLTK
-numpy
-matplolib
-scipy
-Seaborn
-tqdm
-transformers
+pandas, NLTK , numpy, matplolib, scipy, seaborn, tqdm, transformers